KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-hindu-vedic-lattice.md

 - **The Asura-class** in its general articulation operates primarily at IL₄ but with specific asura-figures articulating IL₃ functions through fragmentation-of-emergence (parallel to Lamashtu in Mesopotamian tradition or Herod in Christian).

-- **Specific Mortus-articulations** in the Hindu tradition operate through the figures of false-teachers and inverse-gurus articulated in various Puranic and Tantric narratives.
+- **Specific Mortus-articulations** in the Hindu tradition operate through the figures of spurious-teachers and inverse-gurus articulated in various Puranic and Tantric narratives.
 The IL₃ IDM stratum is articulated more through structural-condition (spurious-gnosis) than through named-figural articulation in the Hindu corpus.

 **IL₂ ISS (Echthros 🦂) / ISM (Skotos 🩸):**